 Before you apply for any education loan, it’s important to factor these into your comparison to ensure you choose the most competitive one for you:

-- Tenure.
-The maximum loan tenure typically ranges from 8 to 10 years, while the minimum is usually a year.
+- The loan term.
+The maximum loan tenure typically ranges from 8 to 10 years, while the minimum is usually one year.

 - Prepayment penalty.
 If you have the means to pay off your entire education loan upon graduation, most providers will allow you to do so but impose an early settlement fee of at least 1%.
 So if there’s a likelihood that you’d pay off the loan early, make sure to compare this as well.